Go to the Students section

 2.1 The Brookes periodic review process is undertaken to provide assurance to the Academic Board, and relevant external audiences, that the quality and standards of the programmes under review meet the expectations of the discipline, sector and profession, and are delivered and managed with their students’ interests at heart (i.e. promoting high standards, adopting a strong pedagogic approach to teaching and learning; and offering value for money).

 2.2 The periodic review process is designed to enable the University to demonstrate that it meets national and international expectations with respect to the monitoring and review of the quality and standards of its provision, as well as those of the professional bodies involved in accrediting the University’s programmes.
-Equally, the process aims to provide an effective mechanism for ensuring that the University’s strategic objectives relating to the quality of the learning experience - articulated through the Strategy for Enhancing the Student Experience, and associated enhancement initiatives such as the Assessment Compact and the Programme for Enhancing the Student Experience (PESE) - are being appropriately implemented at Subject level.
-In line with these aims, periodic review provides an opportunity for staff to take a holistic view of the quality of teaching, learning and assessment on programmes within a Subject cluster (or collaborative partnership), and to take action to enhance the provision in partnership with their students.
+Equally, the process aims to provide an effective mechanism for ensuring that the University’s strategic objectives relating to the enhancement of the learning experience are being appropriately implemented at Subject level.
+In line with these aims, periodic review provides an opportunity for staff to take a holistic view of the quality of teaching, learning and assessment on programmes within a Subject cluster (or collaborative partnership), and to take action to enhance the provision, in partnership with their students.

 2.3 The principles of independence, externality, evidence and enhancement, as set out in chapter 2 (Programme design and approval) of the Quality & Standards Handbook, also apply to periodic review.
 The principles underpinning the periodic review procedure flow from these earlier principles, in that it aims to:

-2.4 Periodic review of on-campus provision is carried out at a maximum interval of six years for home provision, with a five-year cycle for collaborative provision.
+2.4 Periodic review of on-campus provision is carried out at a maximum interval of six years for home provision, with a five-year cycle for collaborative provision (in line with the standards contract length).
 In general, a programme should only be involved in one periodic review per cycle, but there may be occasions where a review is brought forward (for example, when a programme moves into a new Subject group).
 No programme should run for longer than six years without a review.
 Since a significant proportion of the University’s programmes of study lead to professional accreditation, the University is also accountable to a range of professional, statutory and regulatory bodies; and periodic review may, where appropriate, be aligned with periodic professional body reviews, with the inclusion of PSRB representatives on review panels.

-2.5 The outcome of a periodic review exercise will be the production of a report from the review panel to the Academic Enhancement & Standards Committee - to provide assurance to the University of the quality and standards of the provision under review - and the development of an action plan for enhancement by the Subject team, in response to the recommendations of the review panel, for monitoring by Subject Committees, and by Faculty AESCs, through the annual review process.
+2.5 The outcome of a periodic review exercise will be the production of a report from the review panel to the Quality & Learning Infrastructure Committee - to provide assurance to the University of the quality and standards of the provision under review - and the development of an action plan for enhancement by the Subject team, in response to the recommendations of the review panel.
+The enhancement plan is monitored by Subject Committees, and by Faculty AESC/QLICs, through the annual review process.